 It is possible to attract these desirable songbirds if you meet their basic survival needs.

-- Food: Because thrushes eat a wide range of insects, worms and snails, it is best to minimize or eliminate insecticide use on lawns and landscaping if you hope to attract these birds.
+- Food: Because thrushes eat a wide range of insects, worms, and snails, it is best to minimize or eliminate insecticide use on lawns and landscaping if you hope to attract these birds.
 This is especially important during spring and summer when large quantities of insects are necessary to feed hungry hatchlings.
-In fall and winter, thrushes also eat many types of berries and fruits, including raspberries, grapes and elderberries, and providing native berry-producing shrubs will be a welcome, natural food source.
-Feeders could include soaked raisins, kitchen scraps and small pieces of suet, and low, open platform feeders or ground feeding areas are best to tempt these birds.
+In fall and winter, thrushes also eat many types of berries and fruits, including raspberries, grapes, and elderberries, and providing native berry-producing shrubs will be a welcome, natural food source.
+Feeders could include soaked raisins, kitchen scraps, and small pieces of suet.
+Low, open platform feeders or ground feeding areas are best to tempt these birds.
 Leaving leaf litter intact gives these birds an easy, familiar place to forage, and in winter when other foods may be scarce, they will try oil-rich seeds such as hulled sunflower seeds.

 - Water: Like all birds, thrushes also need to drink, and a fresh, clean source of water can be irresistible not only for drinking, but also for bathing.
 A shallow bath near ground level will be most attractive to thrushes, ideally in a shaded area where they can feel more secure.
 These birds can be vigorous bathers, and the bath should be refilled and freshened frequently, particularly in hot climates.
 In cold areas, a heated bird bath can be ideal for providing liquid water year-round.
 Adding a dripper or bubbler to any water source will also help attract birds’ attention with soft gurgles and splashes, letting them know where to find a drink.